Skip to main content

 Getting Started

-You should start searching for resources as soon as you get your assignment.
+Start searching for resources as soon as you get your assignment.
 Some resources that you may want to use might not be easy to access; some materials may be kept in off-site storage or need to come from another organization entirely.
 Give yourself as much time as possible to find these materials by starting right away.

 When you search online, remember to test any website you visit for currency, relevance, authority, accuracy and purposeFollow this link to learn about evaluating resources.